Suitable for: Sole traders who had received JobKeeper payments in FY2021

 How do I ensure that I am claiming an accurate amount?

 Given that everyone received variable JobKeeper payments throughout the year, it is important for you to keep track of what you received from the Government.
-In order for us to prepare your return accurately, you must confirm the actual amounts obtained during the year ended 30 June 2021 by checking your bank account from 1 July 2020 to 30 June 2021 and summing all payments up.
+In order for us to prepare your return accurately, you must confirm the actual amounts obtained during the relevant tax year by checking your bank account and summing all payments up.

 If I have just received Centrelink/JobSeeker payments, do I need to lodge a tax return?

 All Australian residents and citizens are required to lodge a tax return, unless they qualify for an exemption (see details here).
 As JobSeeker (and other Government payments such as Newstart, Youth Allowance, Austudy, the age pension and Carer payments) are classified as taxable payments, they need to be declared in your tax return.

 The majority of these payments will automatically flow through from your prefill report when we prepare your tax return.
 You will likely have had taxes taken out on some of these payments as well.
 If you are under the tax free threshold for the year and have had tax taken out, then you may get some of this back at the end of the year.
 However, you would still need to lodge a tax return.

 Need a new way to do your tax?